 Our Analysis and Test Results

-The Mockingbird company hasn't been around very long, and their main product is the single passenger version they call the Mockingbird Single-to-Double stroller.
+The Mockingbird company hasn't been around very long, and their main product is the single-passenger version they call the Mockingbird Single-to-Double stroller.
 Their company mission is to empower parents with innovative products for a lower price.

 Ease of Use

-The Mockingbird is reasonably easy to use with a performance in this metric better than average.
+The Mockingbird is reasonably easy to use, with a performance in this metric better than average.
 Unfortunately, while the features might be easy to use, some are poorly designed and don't interact well.

 Fold and Unfold

 Folding this stroller requires two hands.
 It self-stands and automatically locks in place.
 You don't need to remove the seats, but you might want to, depending on where it needs to fit.
-While it could be a single hand operation, the size requires both hands to balance it, and we repeatedly smashed the stroller into our knees when finishing the fold.
+While it could be a single-hand operation, the size requires both hands to balance it, and we repeatedly smashed the stroller into our knees when finishing the fold.
 The folding lock is very stiff and not very hand-friendly.

-Pushing the Mockingbird is fairly straightforward as long as you push in a straight line on a nice flat surface.
+Pushing the Mockingbird is pretty straightforward as long as you go in a straight line on a nice flat surface.
 Turning on flat surfaces takes a lof muscle, as the stroller is long and heavy.
 This issue gets worse as you put more weight in the stroller.
 So, it can get challenging to maneuver in crowded or tight spaces with two passengers and supplies for two.
 You will need to plan and take your time as you move about.